RuiyangJu/RG-KCR/README.md

   | Baseline (Metom) | 94.22% | 97.64% | 1.81 |
   | + Rest.
 (Ours) | 95.66% | 98.62% | 1.14 |

+* We use [Metom](https://codh.rois.ac.jp/char-shape/app/metom/) for character classification.
+The official source code is available on [Hugging Face](https://huggingface.co/SakanaAI/Metom).
-* To perform Kuzushiji character classification and evaluate the recognition performance, please run the following commands:
+* You can run and evaluate the classification as follows:
   ```
     python classification.py
     python classification_metric.py